 - Experiment with combinations of Royal Mahogany, Walnut, Ebony, and Chestnut.

 - Want traditional and timeless?
-Try Spice brown.
+Try Spiced brown.

 Looking for a darker stain color?
 Read about proven dark hardwood floor stain colors.